SFDO-Tooling/CumulusCI/docs/data.md

 This feature limits extraction to records possessing that specific Record Type, and assigns the same Record Type upon load.

-It\'s recommended that new datasets use Record Type mapping by including the `RecordTypeId` field.
+It's recommended that new datasets use Record Type mapping by including the `RecordTypeId` field.
 Using `record_type` will result in CumulusCI issuing a warning.